openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 # Using the Open Food Facts API
 <!--Add a brief introduction of what the tutorial does -->
-## Scan A Product To Get Nutriscore
+## Scan A Product To Get Nutri-score

-This basic tutorial shows you can get the Nutriscore of a product, for instance, to display it in a mobile app after scanning the product barcode.
+This basic tutorial shows you can get the Nutri-score of a product, for instance, to display it in a mobile app after scanning the product barcode.
 Let's use [Nutella Ferrero](https://world.openfoodfacts.org/product/3017624010701/nutella-nutella-ferrero) as the product example for this tutorial.

 <!-- Meet Dave.
 Dave is an active Open Food Facts contributor and a developer who wants to build HealthyFoodChoices, an Android app aimed at conscious consumers that buy healthy products.
 He has a consumer called Anna.
 Anna wants to know more on the nutritional facts of Nutella - Ferrero from the HealthyFoodChoices app.
 Dave needs his app to make an API call to provide her with this information. -->